Kura-D-Akki/Kura-D-Akki/README.md

 - 📫 How to reach me **akhil02kura@gmail.com**

-- ⚡ Fun fact **I have expertise in working for MNCs, including an S&P 500 company.**
+- ⚡ Fun fact **I have worked for various for MNCs, including an S&P 500 company.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">